kraken-io/kraken-php/README.md

 ## External Storage

-Kraken API allows you to store optimized images directly in your S3 bucket, Cloud Files container, Azure container or SoftLayer Object Storage container.
+Kraken.io API allows you to store optimized images directly in your S3 bucket, Cloud Files container, Azure container or SoftLayer Object Storage container.
 With just a few additional parameters your optimized images will be pushed to your external storage in no time.

 ### Amazon S3